clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ```

 As you can see, var scoping in different threads did not modify the var's value in the thread it was
 originally defined in (its *root binding*).
-In real world cases, for example, it means that a multi-threaded
+In real-world cases, for example, it means that a multi-threaded
 Web crawler can store some crawling state specific to a particular thread in a var and not
 modify its initial (global) value.